Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

-- Have been open at least two days and have been reviewed (these are just waiting for merge).
+- Have been open for at least two days and approved (these are just waiting for merge).

 - Important pull requests (as determined by the team).
 You should stop and have people review before merging if they haven’t been already.